 - Take an existing WAR or EAR deployment, if desired.

 - Wrap it in a container using the WebLogic Image Tool (WIT).
-The reference documentation for WIT is hosted by Oracle.
+For more information, see WebLogic Image Tool in the Oracle documentation.

 - Install and configure the WebLogic Kubernetes Operator on AKS.

 - Use the operator to run the whole thing.
 The operator invokes WebLogic Deploy Tooling (WDT) to stand up WebLogic environments and perform domain lifecycle operations in a repeatable fashion based on a metadata model.
 For more information, see WebLogic Deploy Tooling in the Oracle documentation.

 - Though the prebuilt offer does provide numerous Azure service integrations, such as App Gateway, Elastic logging, Database integration, and more, it does make many simplifying assumptions.
 These assumptions make the offer not as flexible as mastering and using the operator yourself.